 What does a band do at festivals apart from performing?
 Wait…

 I was surprised about the amount of waiting that had to be done.
 Wait until the equipment gets picked up from the parking area, wait until you can set it all up on stage, wait until it’s time to perform, wait until the equipment gets picked up again… Exhausting.
 But, even though you’ll be waiting around a lot, it never really gets boring.
 The ride up to the stage was an experience on its own.

-Since the stage was up on a hill, in the middle of the festival grounds, we were driven up there in mini-pickups.
+Since the stage was up on a hill, in the middle of the festival grounds, we were drove up there in mini-pickups.
 We were accompanied by 3 or 4 guys on foot, that were responsible for a smooth ride.

-They made sure nobody would get too close to the vehicles (with many drunk people, that could be a serious security hazard) – we wouldn’t want to run anyone over do we…
+They made sure nobody would get too close to the vehicles (with many drunk people, that could be a serious security hazard) – we wouldn’t want to run anyone over do, we…

 Time to set up and soundcheck

 The Swiss band Me & Marie were up on stage before Kids of Adelaide.
 After they were done, the stage was immediately taken over by stagehands and both KOA and M&M to get the stage ready for the next gig.
 Everyone knew where to be and what to do.
 Helping each other out made everyone be done faster.
 Great teamwork guys!
 While KOA made sure everything was at the right place, Sebastian, the master of disas… sorry, the guys’ FOH guru made sure the sound was working and obviously sounding great.
 While the guys were getting ready, the main stage was on, K.I.Z. were performing.
 Really not my cup of tea, but hey, to each their own, right?